revitron/revitron/docs/source/get-started.rst

 Installing the Full Bundle
 --------------------------

-To install the full bundle including pyRevit, Jarvis and the Revitron UI, follow the instructions below:
+To install the full bundle including pyRevit, RPM and the Revitron UI, follow the instructions below:

-1. Right-click `here <https://raw.githubusercontent.com/revitron/jarvis-installer/master/install.bat>`_ to download the installer.
+1. Right-click `here <https://raw.githubusercontent.com/revitron/installer/master/install.bat>`_ to download the installer.
 2. Move the `install.bat` to the directory, where you want to install pyRevit.
 3. Double-click the installer.
-4. Start Revit.
+4. Start Revit and close it again.
+5. Start Revit a second time.